VictorPelaez/coral-reef-optimization-algorithm/README.md

 Usage examples
 --------------
-Example of usage for max_ones problem:
+Example of usage for max_ones problem.
 In this problem, [max_ones problem](https://github.com/Oddsor/EvolAlgo/wiki/Max-One-Problem), the health function is just the number of ones in the coral in percentage

 The following results can be reproduced with command: